Wakatobi National Park

 Wakatobi National Park is a marine national park in Southeast Sulawesi, Indonesia.
+It was established in 2002.
 The name of Wakatobi is a portmanteau of the four main Tukangbesi Islands: Wangi-wangi, Kaledupa, Tomia, and Binongko.
 Since 2005 the park is listed as a tentative World Heritage Site.

 Location and topography

 Wakatobi National Park is located south-east of Sulawesi, between 05°12’-06°10’S and 123°20’-124°39’E, between the Banda Sea to the north-east and the Flores Sea to the south-west.

 It consists of four larger islands: Wangi-Wangi, Kaledupa, Tomia and Binongko, as well as many small islands such as Tokobao, North Lintea, South Lintea, Kampenaune, Hoga and Tolandono.
 The highest elevation is 274 m on Wangi-Wangi, followed by Lagole Hill (271m) on Tomia, Terpadu Hill (222 m) on Binongko and Mount Sampuagiwolo (203 m) on Kadelupa.
 The water depth varies, with the deepest parts reaching 1044 m.

 It is the third largest marine park in Indonesia.
 Jacques Cousteau is said to have called the Wakatobi islands – then known as the Tukangbesi islands: an "Underwater Nirvana".
 Now a national marine park covering the entire Waktobi District, it comprises 1.4 million hectares, of which 900,000 host tropical coral reefs.
 The islands form the largest barrier reef in Indonesia.
 It is the habitat of large and small fish species, dolphins, turtles and whales.
 The island group comprises 143 islands of which 7 are inhabited, counting a total population of around 100,000.
 Most notable are the Bajo communities, seafaring nomads who inhabit many of Indonesia’s remote islands.